alexander-lee/react-calculator-tutorial/README.md

       ...
 ```

-Ignoring the first calculation `<div>` (this was to display the currentResult), below we have code that will iterate through `this.state.previousEvaluations` and return a `<div className="calculation-item">` containing the string from `this.state.previousEvaluations`.
+Ignoring the first calculation-item `<div>` (this was to display the currentExpression), below we have code that will iterate through `this.state.previousEvaluations` and return a `<div className="calculation-item">` containing the string from `this.state.previousEvaluations`.

 `Array.map(func)` is a JS function that takes in an array and returns a new array depending on what you return from the `func`.
 For more information about [.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) check out the Mozilla Docs!